DarioCattelan/DarioCattelan.github.io/content/Lore/Creatures/Non-axiomatics/Spirits.md

-Spirits are corporeal, personified, animist manifestations of divine energy.
+Spirits are personified, animist manifestations of divine energy.
 Spirits are either born from, or collect around, places, objects, natural phenomena, concepts, or animals.
 Although the mechanisms by which this occur are unknown, it has been observed that the more meaningful the manifestation[^1] to the local sapient creatures, the more likely it is that a spirit will manifest, and with greater power.

 Spirits tend to consider themselves simultaneously "a spirit" as well as literally the manifestation.
-All Spirits feel a kinship to each other, typically a more sibling oriented connection with spirits of similar manifestation (e.g. Zuhachi with Zuhachi, Leshi with Leshi, etc.) and cousin-like relationship with manifestations of different types.
+All spirits feel a kinship to one another, typically a more sibling oriented connection with spirits of similar manifestation (e.g. Zuhachi with Zuhachi, Leshi with Leshi, etc.) and cousin-like relationship with manifestations of different types.

 Manifested spirits have no physical substance, but possess a will of their own and can influence the corporeal world while obeying esoteric rules and rituals.
-Powerful spirits can become fully corporeal, allowing them to physically interact with the world with limited rules.
+Some spirits can become fully corporeal, allowing them to physically interact with the world within certain esoteric limits.

 # Homeland
-Spirits become self aware only once manifested in the corporeal world, and consider the culture, geography, group, or shrine where they first manifested as "home".
+Spirits become self aware only once manifested in the [[Corporeal World]], and consider the culture, geography, group, or shrine where they first manifested as "home".

 # Traditions & Beliefs
-Spirits are not as invested in the corporeal world as other mortals.
+Spirits are not as invested in the [[corporeal world]] as other mortals.
 They participate in and respond to the spiritual rituals of other cultures, but it is unclear if these rituals were requested or merely adopted by Spirits.

 | Values/Virtues                                                                                                                                           | Anti-values/Sins                      |
 | -------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------- |
 | the values of their manifestation.
 E.g. a wolf pack Zuhachi may value family and hegemony, whereas a mint plant Leshi may value aggression and territory | Same considerations as values/virtues |

 ### Alcohol Binding
-Spirits who have manifested can be permanently corporealized by the drinking of alcohol.
-Most Spirits are not fully aware of the consequences of consumption when offered alcohol binding, and the practice is frowned upon in many places.
+Some spirits who have manifested can be permanently corporealized by the drinking of alcohol.
+Most spirits are not fully aware of the consequences of consumption when offered alcohol binding, and the practice is frowned upon in many places.

 ### Offerings and deals
 Many Spirits are incapable of breaking their word, and seemingly must follows rules of reciprocity towards those who provide offerings.
 In contrast, promises broken to a spirit can have devastating magical consequences.
-Devils are a kind of spirit who purposefully seeks out deals and pacts to make with mortals.
+Devils are a subclassification of spirit who purposefully seeks out deals and pacts to make with mortals.

 ## Language
 Spirits typically speak [[Common]] and [[Anivara]].

 # Organization
-[[Spirits]] do not typically organize into independent societies or cultures, and permanently manifested spirits tend to adopt the society of the nearest sapient race.
+Spirits do not typically organize into independent societies or cultures, and corporealized spirits tend to adopt the society of the nearest sapient race.
 Spirits are not ruled by, but do show deference and respect towards, more powerfully manifested and widely known spirits.
 Most spirits treat [[The Fundamentals]] as deities.

 # Taxonomy
 The exact taxonomy of spirits is somewhat arbitrary, but spirits can be generally classified in the following types: